 - watercolor paper : Strathmore watercolor papers are my favorite to use.
 I like the cold press 300 or 400 series.

 - brushes: I like using soft watercolor brushes with a nice pointed tip like these , and this set.
 They are great for watercolor washes, and for finer details.

-- watercolor paints: this is a good basic set, and this is a fabulous artist grade set which I LOVE, and a palette that can be used to mix colors.
+- watercolor paints: this is a good basic set, and this is a fabulous artist grade set with really concentrated pigment and gorgeous colors, and a palette that can be used to mix colors.
 This palette with lid is a great choice too.

 Easy watercolor rose for beginners

-In this tutorial you will learn some essential watercolor techniques such as brush strokes, wet on wet, and wet on dry, and 3 ways to paint a watercolor rose.
+In this tutorial you will learn some essential watercolor techniques such as brush strokes (how to use thicker strokes to paint larger petals starting from the center of the rose) wet on wet, and wet on dry techniques, and 3 ways to paint a watercolor rose.
 Full tutorial here.

 Another important part when you learn to paint watercolor flowers is how to paint watercolor leaves.
 Here’s a collection of 12 great tutorials on how to paint watercolor leaves!